Setting up notification services

 10.In the Windows Push Notification Services (WNS) and Microsoft Azure Mobile Apps section, click on the Live Services Site link.
 This brings you to the Application Registration Portal.
-This shows the name of the application you created previously.

-8.From the Endpoint Manager console, navigate to Configure > Device Discovery > Mobility.
+12.From the Endpoint Manager console, navigate to Configure > MDM configurations > Mobility.

-9.Under the Windows Notification Service (WNS) for Windows 10 section, paste the values from the text document you created before into the appropriate fields.
-The Application Identity should be input for the PFN, the Package SID to the Package SID field, and the Application Secret to the Client Secret field.
+13.Under the Windows Notification Service (WNS) for Windows 10 section, paste the values from the text document you created before into the appropriate fields.